motokimura/shake_shake_chainer/README.md

 # Shake-Shake Regularization
-Implementation of Shake-Shake Regularization with Chainer
+A Chainer implementation of [Shake-Shake regularization](https://arxiv.org/abs/1705.07485).

 *This README is under the construction...*